bespinian/blog/content/posts/manage-buckets-on-cloud-foundry-s3-services.md

 [S3](https://aws.amazon.com/s3/) is a great concept to store static files and larger [BLOBs](https://en.wikipedia.org/wiki/Binary_large_object).
 Let's look into how we can use it in Cloud Foundry.

-S3 was originally created by [Amazon Web Services](https://aws.amazon.com/) but by now there are many 3rd party services that are compatible with the S3 API.
+S3 was originally created by [Amazon Web Services](https://aws.amazon.com/), but by now there are many 3rd party services that are compatible with the S3 API.
 Some Cloud Foundry providers have S3 compatible services available in their marketplace.
-If they don't, you can create your own by creating a [user-provided service](https://docs.cloudfoundry.org/devguide/services/user-provided.html) and adding the respective S3 credentials (e.g. from AWS).
+If they don't, you can create your own by creating a [user-provided service](https://docs.cloudfoundry.org/devguide/services/user-provided.html) and adding the respective S3 credentials (e.g., from AWS).

-This tutorial uses the [Swisscom Application Cloud S3 Dynamic Storage](https://docs.developer.swisscom.com/service-offerings/dynamic.html) but you can also use any other S3 provider.
+This tutorial uses the [Swisscom Application Cloud S3 Dynamic Storage](https://docs.developer.swisscom.com/service-offerings/dynamic.html), but you can also use any other S3 provider.

-To create an S3 service, run the following command:
+To create an S3 service, run the following command

 ```shell
 $ cf create-service dynstrg usage my-storage